 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the four stages of children’s reactions to disasters and terrorism.
+-Name four stages of children's reactions to disaster and terrorism.

--Name three contributing factors in children's reactions to disaster and terrorism.
+-Name three factors that contribute in children's reactions to disaster and terrorism.

--Name four focus areas for assessing children exposed to disaster or terrorism.
+-Name four focus areas of assessing traumatized children.

--Name two kinds of questions children may ask about emergency preparedness.
+-Name two kinds of questions a child might ask about emergency preparedness.

--Name three methods researchers used to assess levels of posttraumatic stress in young elementary school children.
+-List three methods used for assessing levels of posttraumatic stress in children.